borlak/warmud/README.md

   <li>BORG - Borgs are invading!
 If one kills you, you are assimilated!</li>
   <li>Fittest - Honestly, I forget.</li>
   <li>Hot Skull - Like hot potato, only with death.
 If you are holding on to the hot skull when it goes off, you explode!</li>
+  <li>God - Everyone gets changed to the godling class, an extra powerful class with all the skills and spells.</li>
 </ul>

 War Flags: